Eurofiber-CloudInfra/azure-url-monitor/docs/ThingsToFigureOut.md

-# Where to store valid status codes
+# Where to store valid status codes?

 - By default expect 200 and for additional valid status codes rely on Postman Test configured with the request?
 - Would it be possible run  simple javascript tests from the Postman Collection export /  use `newman`?